Skip to main content

 4. Context is used with some file formats (e.g. .po).
 Leave this field empty unless the key context is actually used in the source code.
 Also note that providing context enables you to create multiple keys with similar names.

 5. Character limit — by default, translations have unlimited length but you can introduce a limit by entering a number in this field.
 If a limit is set, translators will not be able to save longer strings.
 Please note that this setting will not affect the existing translations (in other words, if the key already contains a translation, it won't be trimmed to keep it within limits).
-Learn more in the corresponding article.
+Learn more in the Character limit article.

 Custom attributes